SteinIAS/Initiate/README.md

 - There will only ever be 20 staff.
 - The API is very simple and doesn't contain any filtering, so that will need to be implemented client-side.

+Once you have completed the project, you can send a link to your repo (please make sure it's accessible to us) or a zip folder.

 If you have any questions, please do not hesitate to get in touch with HR or your technical contact.

 Good luck!